LED Monkey’s Guide to Lighting Your Kitchen with LEDs

 In the kitchen, you may have glass-fronted cupboards or even a dedicated cabinet in which to house your best china, wine glasses or ornaments.

-LED strip lights represent a quick and easy solution to illuminating the inside of a display cabinet, and they’re available in a wide variety of types and colours to give you the exact effect you’re looking for!
+LED strip lights represent a quick and easy solution to illuminating the inside of a display cabinet.
+They’re available in a wide variety of types and colours to give you the exact effect you’re looking for!

-Simple to install using their strong self-adhesive backing tape, LED Strip Lights won’t just last for years, they’ll actually save you money if you’re using them as replacements for incandescent or halogen cabinet lighting.
+Simple to install using their strong self-adhesive backing tape, LED Strip Lights will last for years.
+And, they’ll actually save you money if you’re using them as replacements for incandescent or halogen cabinet lighting.

-The fun chocolate bunny video below illustrates how little heat an LED light generates compared to an old incandescent bulb.
+The fun chocolate bunny video below illustrates how little heat an LED light generates.
 Mmmmm...CHOCOLATE!!!

 While people have been using fluorescent bulbs and halogen spotlights under their cabinets for years, LED technology now enables you to achieve exactly the same effect for an absolute fraction of the price and more conveniently, too!